The D2C market in India is growing rapidly, with an estimated market size of $100 billion by 2025, according to a recent report by Data labs.

 Hyperlocal Marketing

-Hyperlocal marketing is a type of marketing that focuses on a specific audience inside a specific geographic area.
-This strategy targets a certain group of customers who like to purchase from nearby businesses.
-This strategy allows D2C brands to focus on a specific geographic area, whether a city, neighborhood or even a specific street.
+Hyperlocal marketing is a type of marketing that focuses on a specific audience inside a specific geographical area.
+The strategy allows D2C brands to focus on a specific geographical area, like a city, neighborhood or even a specific street.

 To connect with local consumers, brands can understand their specific needs and preferences and customize their messages and offers accordingly.
-So, how can you execute a hyperlocal marketing strategy?
-It's all about using the right tactics, like
+Some of the tactics used in hyperlocal marketing include:

 Advantages of D2C Marketing